-- Physical abuse: hitting, shoving, kicking, choking, biting, hair-pulling, or forced ingestion of drugs or alcohol.
+- Physical abuse.
+Hitting, shoving, kicking, choking, biting, or hair-pulling.
+This could also include forced ingestion of drugs or alcohol.

-- Sexual violence: forced or coerced sex acts, or sexually demeaning treatment.
+- Sexual violence.
+Forced or coerced sex acts, rape, or sexually demeaning treatment.

-- Emotional abuse: put-downs, name-calling, blaming, criticism, or other efforts to diminish a person’s self-worth.
+- Emotional abuse.
+Put-downs, name-calling, blaming, or criticism.
+This includes other efforts to diminish a person’s self-worth.

-- Psychological abuse: threats of physical violence toward a partner, family member, pets, or friends; keeping a partner from socializing or going to work or school; or threatening suicide or self-harm as a method of manipulation.
+- Psychological abuse.
+Threats of violence toward a partner, family member, pets, or friends.
+This may include keeping a partner from socializing or going to work or school.
+Threatening suicide or self-harm to control is another form of this abuse.

-- Financial abuse: controlling a partner’s finances, or restricting access to financial resources.
+- Financial abuse.
+Controlling a partner’s finances.
+This includes restricting access to financial resources.

-Although domestic violence research has focused largely on male perpetrators and female victims, anyone can be affected, regardless of gender, sexual orientation, age, or socioeconomic background.
-The effects of domestic violence extend well beyond the victims and perpetrators, affecting their children and other family members, friends and loved ones, and the community at large.
+Domestic violence research often studies male abusers and female victims.
+But anyone can be affected.
+Gender, sexual orientation, age, or background do not keep anyone from experiencing IPV.
+The effects of domestic violence reach beyond the victims and abusers.
+IPV affects children, other family members, friends, and the community.

-- 1 in 4 adult women and 1 in 7 adult men in the United States have been subjected to severe physical violence from an intimate partner at some point in their lives.
+- 1 in 4 adult women and 1 in 7 adult men in the United States have experienced intimate partner violence.

-- 86% of male victims of intimate partner violence were assaulted by a male partner.
+- 86% of male victims of IPV were assaulted by a male partner.

-- 33% of female homicide victims and 5.5% of male homicide victims were killed by a current or former spouse or partner.
+- 33% of female homicide victims and 5.5% of male homicide victims were killed by a current or former partner.

-- 30% to 60% of children in households where there is domestic violence experience abuse or neglect.
+- 30% to 60% of children in households with domestic violence experience abuse or neglect.

-- Children who witness violence in the home are more likely to become abusers or victims of abuse.
+- Children who witness violence at home are more likely to become abusers or experience abuse.

-- Costs associated with domestic violence incidents are estimated to exceed $8.3 billion each year.
+- Over $8.3 billion in estimated costs is associated with domestic violence incidents each year.

-One of the strongest risk factors for becoming an abuser is having been a victim of physical or psychological abuse.
+One risk factor for becoming an abuser is particularly strong.
+This factor is having been a victim of abuse in the past.
 Other risk factors include: